Mastering Group Exercises: Your Path to Assessment Day Success

 + Who is clear and concise throughout the discussion

-– Who is very dominant – interrupting others contributions
+– Who is very dominant – always interrupting others

 + Who uses the information provided effectively

-+ Who provide creative solutions to the problems
++ Who provides creative solutions to the problems

 – Who wanders from the subject or introduces unnecessary tasks